cmfredricksen/portfolio-resum-/resume.md

     I have experience in healthcare, retail, tourism, and natural resources jobs before college and freelancing.

 I also have volunteered several times over the years doing various things from maintenance, teaching and even founding a non-profit.
 I am comfortable within a group of people and tend to get along very well with most everyone, regardless of position.

+I am fully vaccinated and boosted against Covid-19, and practice safety measures as required.